LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

    ...

 After these queries, we can try to compile the modules and look for other porting or portability issues.
+A well know issue is Prolog module term-expansions calling predicates such as ``prolog_load_context/2``, which will always fail when it's the Logtalk compiler instead of the Prolog compiler loading a source file.
+In some of these cases, it may be possible to rewrite the expansion rules to use the :ref:`predicates_logtalk_load_context_2` predicate instead.

 .. _migration_file_search_paths: